- Emulators are a good way to simulate various hardware components that you might not have physical access to.

 Megasis is available for free, and you can download it from this link.

 If you don’t want to install any emulator on your computer, or bother with finding proper ROMs for them, you can simply go online, and play Sega games right in your browser.

 It’s actually the simplest, fastest, and easiest way to get your hands on a vintage Sega game you want to play.
 Just go to a site, browse from hundreds of available titles, and start playing.

-If you have any comments, questions, or know about some awesome emulator we didn’t put on the list, let us know in the comments.
+If you have any suggestions, questions, or know about some awesome emulator we didn’t put on the list, let us know in the comments section below.